Payout API

 2. The customer's bank account is credited with funds from the merchant’s eWallet.

-3. Your Korapay dashboard or application is notified that the money was credited to the bank account
+3. Your Kora dashboard or application is notified that the money was credited to the bank account

 Implementing the Payout Workflow